smitesh-sutaria/edge-desktop-virtualization/device-plugins-for-kubernetes/README.md

   - [Verify setup](#verify-setup)
   - [Usage](#usage)

-This repository contains a device plugin for MaverikFlats that exposes five custom resources: `intel.com/x11`, `intel.com/udma`, `intel.com/vfio`, `intel.com/igpu` and `intel.com/usb`.
+This repository contains a device plugin that exposes five custom resources: `intel.com/x11`, `intel.com/udma`, `intel.com/vfio`, `intel.com/igpu` and `intel.com/usb`.
 This plugin allows you to request these resources in your pod specifications, enabling the mounting of necessary drivers/devices.

 ## Overview